cube-js/cube/packages/cubejs-server-core/dev/templates/packages/README.md

 That's it!
 Now, you have a full working both backend and frontend for your dashboard.
 You can follow [React Dashboard Guide](https://react-dashboard.cube.dev/) or [Real-Time Dashboard Guide](https://real-time-dashboard.cube.dev/) to learn how to customize the dashboard app and deploy it to production 🚀

 Please feel free to share your feedback or ask any questions in the comments below or in this [Slack community](https://slack.cube.dev/).

+## What's in this directory?

+Here's repository of all template packages supported by Cube.js Templates.
+Each package consists of `TemplatePackage` description and `scaffolding/` sources.
+Babel is used to parse apply code changes and generate resulting code.
+Each template packages has default rules how they applied.
+Those defalts can easily be overriden by providing custom `SourceSnippet` implementations.